 Biester Palace

-“Watched” for a long time by those who pass through these parts, by those who explore everything there is to visit near Portugal’s most romantic village, the Biester Palace is the new 19th century “treasure” to discover in Sintra.
+“Watched” for a long time by those who pass through these parts, by those who explore everything there is to visit on the outskirts of Portugal’s most romantic village, the Biester Palace is the new 19th century “treasure” to discover in Sintra.

 This palace dates back to the last 20 years of the 19th century (1880-1899) and is a unique example of romantic architecture, having been the residence of the Biester family.